Cat-Denton/tic-tac-bro/README.md

 * Open your terminal and navigate to the folder where you would like to save this project
 * Clone this repository in your terminal: $ git clone
-* Go to the top level of the repository: $ cd programming-language-suggester
+* Go to the top level of the repository: $ cd tic-tac-bro
 * Open index.html into your browser: $ open index.html

 ## Known Bugs